 In other words: selective overwriting of the defaults while keeping some is possible.

-Parameters initial_values - Values that are used to pre-populate your contexts.
+- initial_values Values that are used to pre-populate your contexts. - logger_factory_args (tuple) Values that are passed unmodified as logger_factory_args to the logger factory if not None.

 Return type A proxy that creates a correctly configured bound logger when necessary.